What are your gender pronouns?

 What first inspired you to become a doctor?

-I worked at a vet clinic during college and assisted with multiple births, including a C-section for six puppies.
-It was amazing and I was instantly hooked on all things related to reproductive health!
-I did consider a career in vet medicine, but ultimately decided that women’s health was the best fit for me.
+I worked at a vet clinic during college.
+It was amazing and I was instantly hooked on all things related to health care!
+I did consider a career in vet medicine, but ultimately decided that becoming a physician was the best fit for me.
 I enjoy developing relationships with my patients and supporting them during some of life’s biggest challenges and most joyful moments.

 What current policy issue especially motivates you to be an advocate?

 I’m especially frustrated by state laws that require unnecessary, expensive, or risky protocols prior to abortion.
 I practice in Ohio and a law was passed in 2019 that requires an additional procedure prior to abortion at a certain gestational age.
 It requires that women undergo a potentially dangerous procedure and it does nothing to improve the safety of abortion.

 I find my work incredibly fulfilling; finding meaning in my work keeps me motivated and prevents me from feeling burnt out.
 I also enjoy spending time with my husband and children, with our dog, and exercising.
 My favorite part of my day is our bedtime routine when I read with my boy before lights out.